magicoli/band-tools/README.md

 1. Unzip `band-tools.zip` into the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Head to "Band Tools" admin menu and check settings
-4. Create at least one Band, then albums and songs at will
+4. Create at least one Band, then records and songs at will
 5. Enjoy

 ## Frequently Asked Questions